oloapinivad/MiLES/README.md

 *v0.7 - Dec 2018*
 - New wrapper structure using namelists
 - Beta blocking diagnostic based on zonal wind at 500hPa
-- Generalized pre-processor for dataa assimilation
+- Generalized pre-processor for data assimilation
-- Looper with great_loop.sh
-- Improvement in the ncdf.opener function (now working with relative time axis)
+- Improvement in the ncdf.opener.universal() function (now working with relative time axis)
-- Introuction of the project variable and the has_config function to control flags
+- Introuction of the project variable and the has_config() function to control flags
-- Moving back to CDO bilinear interpolation to allow extrapolation
+- Rolling back to CDO bilinear interpolation to allow extrapolation
 - Bugs in season selection fixed
-- Minor bug in power.date.new() fixed (that was affecting Blocking Events) and function introduced
+- Fixed minor bug in power.date.new() (that was affecting Blocking Events calculation)
+- Refactored NetCDF output writer with ncdf.writer() and ncdf.defdims() functions
+- NetCDF output has now a fixed reference time (1850-01-01)

 *v0.6 - Aug 2018*
 - Introducing the Meandering Index from Di Capua and Coumou (2016)